 Silverlight’s demise stems from a combination of factors.
 Overall, however, the software world simply moved on to a better, more secure content delivery method.

-When Silverlight launched in 2007, it seemed to be a huge success.
+When Silverlight launched in 2007, it seemed to be an enormous success.
 Microsoft pulled in several major partners, including NBC, which used Silverlight to stream the 2008 Beijing Olympics.
-Political conventions used Silverlight during the same year, followed by the 2010 Winter Olympics.
+Political conventions used Silverlight during the same year, as did the 2010 Winter Olympics.
 Even Amazon Video and Netflix used Silverlight as their video-streaming backbone.

 But if Microsoft had a hit on its hands, it was short-lived.
-Problems quickly surfaced, such as bugs existing for various applications.
+Problems quickly surfaced, such as bugs in various applications.
 Unfortunately, these bugs were only one small facet of the overall problem.

-In a 2011 blog written by former Silverlight producer manager Scott Barnes, Microsoft didn’t have a clear strategy — the company was 100% reactive and unable to understand what the market required.
-Even more, Microsoft pushed Silverlight 2 and Silverlight 3 long before anyone — including its management teams — was ready.
+In a 2011 blog, former Silverlight producer manager Scott Barnes said Microsoft didn’t have a coherent strategy — the company was 100% reactive and unable to understand what the market required.
+Microsoft also pushed Silverlight 2 and Silverlight 3 long before anyone — including its management teams — was ready.

-Before long, HTML5 arrived, a very versatile framework with the promise of a great future online.
+Before long, HTML5 arrived as a very versatile framework with the promise of a great future online.
 Silverlight swiftly became obsolete even for those still using it.
-After announcing in 2013, Netflix switched over to HTML5 in 2015, given Silverlight’s eventual demise.
-Amazon Video switched over to HTML5 during the same year.
+After announcing its plans in 2013, Netflix switched over to HTML5 in 2015, given Silverlight’s eventual demise.
+Amazon Video switched over to HTML5 the same year.

-Microsoft officially ends support for Silverlight 5, the final version, on October 12, 2021.
+Microsoft officially ends support for the final version of Silverlight 5 on October 12, 2021.
 That means it won’t receive official quality improvements and security updates.
 The installer won’t be available after that date either.

-Internet Explorer 11 for Windows 10 will be the last browser to support the platform, following Internet Explorer 10 on Windows 8 dropping Silverlight on January 31, 2020.
+Internet Explorer 11 for Windows 10 will be the last browser to support the platform, after Internet Explorer 10 on Windows 8 dropped Silverlight on January 31, 2020.
 Google Chrome discontinued support in version 45 (September 2015), while Mozilla waited until March 2017 to remove Silverlight in Firefox 52.
 Both Opera and Microsoft Edge never even supported the platform.